 Building a CQC action and governance framework for a Mental Health Trust

-The PSC Performance team supported South London and Maudsley mental health trust to evaluate and design improvements to its Care Quality Commission (CQC) action planning and governance processes.
+The PSC Transformation team supported South London and Maudsley mental health trust to evaluate and design improvements to its Care Quality Commission (CQC) action planning and governance processes.

 Senior leaders at the South London and Maudsley Mental Health Trust had identified that existing processes were cumbersome and resource-intensive, lacked rigour and consistency, and placed insufficient focus on capturing metrics of impact for patients and staff.